-Evergreen's innovative program was a direct result of a 1987 law passed by the Washington State Legislature.
+Evergreen's innovative program was a direct result of a 1987 lawpassed by the Washington State Legislature.
 The program is founded upon a strong theory base, substantial involvement with schools, sensitivity to multicultural and human relations, a variety of instructional strategies, emphasis on new technology and research, and close cooperation with K-12 teachers and administrators.

 The Master in Teaching program meets all state of Washington Administrative Code standards for program quality and beginning teacher competence.
-Graduates receive a Master in Teaching degree and are recommended by the college to the state of Washington for Residency Teacher Certification.
+Graduates receive a Master in Teaching degree and are recommended by the college to the state of Washington for Residency Teacher Certification provided that the state-required performance assessment, the edTPA, is passed and all other program requirements are met.